gdmoney/personal-development/vocabulary.md

 - `abstemious    ` - not self-indulgent, especially when eating and drinking
 - `admonishment  ` - a firm warning or reprimand
+- `affectation   ` - behavior, speech, or writing that is artificial and designed to impress
 - `ameliorate    ` - make something bad or unsatisfactory better; improve
 - `anathema      ` - something or someone that one vehemently dislikes
 - `apogee        ` - the highest point in the development of something; a climax or culmination